Kay-ddggxh/CI-PP2_memory-card-game/README.md

 - find a short and snappy blurb about the site's theme
 - see a link to a site providing me with more detailed information about the site's theme
 - find a visually appealing design that connects me with the theme of One Punch Man
-- be able to listen a short soundtrack that emphasises the One Punch Man theme (and puts me in a good mood because the tune is epic!)
+- be able to listen a short audio track that emphasises the One Punch Man theme (and puts me in a good mood because the tune is epic!)
 - read a brief and simple description of the game rules and score calculation
 - be able to play the game with simple click interaction
 - see the time that has elapsed while playing the game